Skip to main content

 God does not suggest holiness.
 He commands it.

-Leviticus 19:2 echoes it plainly:
+Leviticus 19:2 repeats it without softening:

 "Speak to all the congregation of the children of Israel, and say to them: 'You shall be holy, for I the Lord your God am holy.'"

-God is holy.
+He is holy.
 He created us in His image.
-That image carries His character, and holiness is at the center of that character.
+That image carries His nature, and holiness sits at the very center of it.
 Bearing His image means bearing that attribute.
-There is no qualifier attached.
-No upper limit.
-No disclaimer about being too devoted.
+There is nothing optional about it.

 What Holiness Actually Means

-Two Kinds of Holiness
+Two Kinds of Holiness Worth Understanding

-Positional holiness comes at salvation.
-Ephesians 1:4 tells us that God chose us in Christ before the foundation of the world, "that we should be holy and without blame before Him in love."
-When a person receives Christ, God restores what Adam lost.
-Holiness is imputed.
-It is complete.
-That is why Peter can say in 1 Peter 2:9 that we are already "a holy nation."
-This holiness belongs to our standing before God.
-It has no ceiling because it flows directly from His nature.
+When a person receives Christ, God restores what sin destroyed.
+This holiness is imputed.
+It is complete the moment you believe.
+That is why Peter can write in 1 Peter 2:9 that believers are already "a holy nation."
+Present tense.
+Already accomplished.
+This holiness has no ceiling because it flows directly from God's own nature, not from your performance.

-Behavioral holiness is different.
-First Peter 1:14–15 says: "As obedient children, not conforming yourselves to the former lusts, as in your ignorance; but as He who called you is holy, you also be holy in all your conduct."
-And Hebrews 12:14 says to "pursue peace with all people, and holiness, without which no one will see the Lord."
+"As obedient children, not conforming yourselves to the former lusts, as in your ignorance; but as He who called you is holy, you also be holy in all your conduct." — 1 Peter 1:14-15 (NKJV)

 Holiness Requires Effort

-Philippians 2:12 says: "Work out your own salvation with fear and trembling."
-If salvation is by grace and not by works, what does it mean to work it out?
-It means we actively pursue the life that salvation has made possible.
+If salvation is by grace and not by works, what does working it out mean?
+It means you actively pursue the life that salvation has made possible.
 Holiness is wrapped inside that salvation.
-We do not earn it, but we do live it out, deliberately and seriously.
+You did not earn it.
+But you do live it out, deliberately and seriously, one decision at a time.

-John 14:21 connects obedience directly to intimacy with God: "He who has My commandments and keeps them, it is he who loves Me.
-And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him."
-Obedience opens the door to God's manifest presence.
+"He who has My commandments and keeps them, it is he who loves Me.
+And he who loves Me will be loved by My Father, and I will love him and manifest Himself to him."

 You Decide What Happens Next